 This rather chubby baby was the first photograph in one of my parent's photograph albums.
 Theoretically it should be either me or my brother, but it looks nothing like Roger, and I have never been that fat.
 I tried facial recognition: Lightroom suggested it was my son, whilst Google suggested that it was Princess Alix … Continue reading The Fat Tummy Of Princess Alix

 Stories abound about so-called primitive tribes who would shun photographers in the belief that cameras can capture the spirit of the photographers' subjects.
-As with many … Continue reading Experiments With A DNA Camera
+As with many such stories, it is of dubious veracity: but if such tribes ever did exist I have a degree of sympathy with their beliefs.
+Nothing comes close to capturing the … Continue reading Experiments With A DNA Camera

 What a wonderful invention: a machine that takes your photograph and weighs you at the same time.
 And even better - it prints the resulting weight on the photograph so that you have something to remind you of that day you had an extra large portion of fish and chips, not to mention the knickerbocker glory.